 Track Saw vs Table Saw for Cross Cuts

-But at times, a track saw or table saw is the go-to tool.
+But sometimes, a track or table saw is the go-to tool.
 In general:

 - Use a miter saw for standard cuts on hardwood less than 6″ wide